 The orange box with the pencil brings up an edit screen allowing you to change your name, FTP, weight and various other details

 This is a screen you’ll have to go to on many rides, as many events request you to have specific titles in your name e.g. ZTR-EB

 It is important to add your correct height and weight details here, as these will have an impact on your power to weight ratio in the physics engine of the game.
-The weight will also affect your avatar’s appearance – there are four sizes of rider, both for the male and female, which I’d probably characterise as ranging from “Rugby player” to “Pro cyclist”
+The weight will also affect your avatar’s appearance – there are four sizes of rider, both for the male and female, which I’d probably characterise as ranging from “Rugby player” to “Pro cyclist.”

-To the RIGHT we have your current rider totals on Zwift
+Going back to the Pause screen – to the RIGHT we have your current rider totals on Zwift

 These points relate to your in-game level.
 The more points, the higher the level.
-The higher the level the more toys!
+The higher the level, the more toys!
 As you increase your score, you reach, and unlock presents, as can be seen above, which tend to be upgrades, such as jerseys or bikes.
-The upgrades, and the points required, are listed below in the Unlockable gear section.
+The upgrades, and the points required are listed below in the Unlockable gear section.

 To change various features on Zwift, you are going to have to use the icons on the bottom RIGHT of the menus screen